 In a medium sized pan, heat 2 tablespoons of vegetable oil and place the cumin seeds in the pan.
 Let them pop and get fragrant.
-Add the chopped onion, garlic, green chilli (if using) and grated ginger into the pan.
+Add the chopped onion, garlic, green chili (if using), and grated ginger into the pan.
 Stir and let cook for about 5 mins – until the onions get soft and start to brown.

-Once the onions have browned, add the garam masala, turmeric, paprika, and salt and stir.
-Add 2 table spoons of water to the pan – it prevents the dry ingredients from burning.
+Once the onions have been browned, add the garam masala, turmeric, paprika, and salt and stir.
+Add 2 tablespoons of water to the pan – it prevents the dry ingredients from burning.
 You can replace the garam masala with curry powder.
 But if you do, then skip adding the turmeric.
 Curry powder has turmeric in it already.

 Preheat the oven to 375 degrees F. Remove the thawed phyllo pastry from the plastic wrapper.
-Always keep the phyllo pastry under a damn cloth or else it will dry and crumble.
+Always keep the phyllo pastry under a damp cloth or else it will dry and crumble.
 Cut the pastry into half lengthwise.
-Remove on sheet of the pastry and place it on the counter.
+Remove the sheet of pastry and place it on the counter.
 Using a brush, coat the sheet lightly with oil.
 Remove another sheet from under the cloth and place it on top of the oiled sheet.
 Brush with oil again.
-Place a third sheet on the second oiled sheet.
+Place the third sheet on the second oiled sheet.

-Place about a pack of card size of the paneer mix close to the bottom of the phyllo pastry – leaving about 1/2 inch of the bottom.
+Place about a pack of card size paneer mix close to the bottom of the phyllo pastry – leaving about 1/2 inch of the bottom.
 Fold the pastry to form a pillow.